Numa Droz

 Droz has been described as a "man of progress" and "one of Switzerland's major political figures".

-He was appointed by Swiss Government for presiding the ALAI conferences following of which the Berne convention for the protection of literary and artistic works was concluded in 1886.
+He was appointed by Swiss Government for presiding the ALAI conferences following of which the Berne Convention for the protection of literary and artistic works was concluded in 1886.
 "Numa Droz was an admirable choice for this role from the point of view of authors, as he had a strong interest in copyright matters, and had, in an article ... declared himself in favour of an international convention on literary and artistic property."
 He was to play a crucial role in the realization of the final convention.
 In 1898, he suggested a railway over the Bernina Pass which eventually was to be completed after his death.

-He was a radical democrat who clashed with Bismarck over a police spying case, the Wohlgemut Affair, in 1889.
+He was a radical democrat who clashed with Bismarck over a police spying case, the Wohlgemuth Affair, in 1889.
 He died in Bern in 1899.

 In La Chaux-de-Fonds a street (rue Numa-Droz, the longest in the town) and in Neuchâtel a square (place Numa-Droz) are named after him.
 A statue by Charles l'Eplattenier which was erected by the station is at present being renovated and will be placed on Rue Numa-Droz in the autumn of 2012.